pact-2022/pact-2022.github.io/submission-instructions.md

     review by another conference or journal.
 You may submit material presented previously at a workshop without copyrighted proceedings.

--   The submission is limited to eleven (11) pages in the ACM 8.5" x 11" (US letter size paper) using 9pt font, with no more than 7 lines per inch.
+-   The submission is limited to ten (10) pages in the ACM 8.5" x 11" (US letter size paper) using 9pt font, with no more than 7 lines per inch.
 This page limit applies to all content NOT INCLUDING references, and there is no page limit for